 - Do you feel down or depressed after drinking or drug use?

-The first step is acknowledging you have a problem, next is realising that this isn’t something you can deal with on your own and that you need external help and support.
+The first step is acknowledging you have a problem; the next is realising that this isn’t something you can deal with on your own and that you need external help and support.

-Although there is help available in a community setting, through your GP and local Drug and Alcohol Service, for some the stress of trying to tackle their addiction whilst carrying on their normal life can prove to be too difficult.
+Although there is help available in a community setting, through your GP and local drug and alcohol service, you may find the stress of tackling your addiction within your usual routine too difficult.
 The temptation and easy access to drugs or alcohol make recovery more challenging.

 Residential detox and rehabilitation offers an alternative setting, where you can focus fully on your recovery.
 It includes:

 - A safe and secure environment where you are shielded from external pressures and can concentrate on your recovery